 - Fit your cover letter onto one page, aim at 3–4 paragraphs.

-- Choose a font that is clean and looks professional (Helvetica, Arial, etc.), set it to 12 pts.
+- Choose a cover letter font that is clean and looks professional (Helvetica, Arial, etc.), set it to 12 pts.

-- Set equal margins (1 inch on all sides).
+- Set equal cover letter margins (1 inch on all sides).

 - Use 1–1.15 line spacing and align text left.

 - Download your aged care cover letter in PDF.
-Don’t forget to rename the file to [JobTitle_YourName_CoverLetter.pdf.]
+Don’t forget to rename the file with your letter to [JobTitle_YourName_CoverLetter.pdf.]

 All of the above will make sure your cover letter looks neat and is easy for the hiring manager to look through.
 More importantly, it will ensure you pass the ATS, or Applicant Tracking System.
 A study showed that out of 200 applications, about half are eliminated because they don’t comply with the screening standards.
 Good formatting will prevent that from happening to your aged care cover letter.

-Read more: How to Format a Cover Letter in Australia
+Read more: How to Format a Cover Letter (+ Examples)

 2. Start With a Professional Aged Care Cover Letter Header